-I’ve written about this hotel in Aurland before, and as you may remember I used to work in the reception (and at their pub) when I was younger.
-I remember busy summers of greeting guests from all over the world during the day, and serving locals and visitors alike in the evenings.
+I’ve written about this hotel in Aurland before, and I used to work there when I was younger.
+I remember busy summers of greeting guests from all over the world during the day, and serving locals and visitors to the pub in the evenings.
 It was a blast.

-Vangsgaarden is a historic hotel located right in the centre of Aurland (where I grew up, and one of the most beautiful places in Norway in my opinion), just a 10-minute drive from Flåm.
-You’ll find refurbished rooms facing both the fjords and their picturesque gardens, but their most popular feature are the 6 fjord cabins located right by the fjord, allowing you to get as close to it as you possibly can.
+Vangsgaarden is a historic hotel located right in the centre of Aurland (where I grew up, and one of the most beautiful places in Norway in my opinion).
+Aurland is just a 10-minute drive from Flåm.
+You’ll find refurbished rooms facing both the fjords and their picturesque gardens.
+Their most popular feature are the 6 fjord cabins located right by the fjord, allowing you to get as close to it as you possibly can.
 If you want to make sure you score one of the cabins, make sure to book in advance.